ryogrid/articles/skiplist_en.md

 ```

 - [1] Structure for storing transfer node information passed in the search process
-  - In the sequential version, only the page ID is stored in int32, but in the concurrent access version, the update counter must also be stored
+  - In the sequential version, only the page ID, but in the concurrent access version, the update counter must be stored also
 - [2] A loop that linearly searches for nodes at which location transfers at level ii
   - What is done is basically the same as the sequential version
   - However, the difference is that it proceeds while acquiring and releasing locks to support concurrent access